MichalBrylka/michalbrylka.github.io/content/posts/static-interface-members/index.md

 author: Michał Bryłka
 ---

 C# 8.0 gave us [default interface methods](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/default-interface-methods).
 They brought us, among other things, the way to introduce new API members without breaking current contracts.
 Interfaces however still lacked a ability to model "static" members out-of-the-box.
 Factories became our usual way of dealing with object creation but how about functionalities that class itself knows best how to handle.
 What about, say, parsing?
-Enter C# 11's Static Interface Members
+Enter C# 11's Static Interface Members (SIM)

 ## Parsing
 Let's examine the following example: